-When a Man Shuts Down: How to Get Through to a Love-Avoidant Husband for Hope and Healing
+When a Man Shuts Down: How to Reconnect with a Distant or Love-Avoidant Partner

 An East Bay Couples Therapist Guide to What to Do When Your Partner Walls Off, Withdraws, or Shuts You Out — And Why There’s More Hope Than You Think